Atchley History, Family Crest & Coats of Arms

 The surname Atchley was first found in Shropshire at Adderley, a village and civil parish that literally means "woodland clearing of a woman called Athryth," from the Old English personal name + "leah."

-Important Dates for the Atchley family
+Early History of the Atchley family

 This web page shows only a small excerpt of our Atchley research.
 Another 95 words (7 lines of text) covering the years 163 and 1637 are included under the topic Early Atchley History in all our PDF Extended History products and printed products wherever possible.